 You will be ineligible to work during your suspension.
 If you have been hired for shifts that occur during your suspension window, you will be automatically removed from them.

 - No-shows will result in permanent suspension from Croux and removal from any upcoming shifts.
 You should cancel within the app as soon as you know you will be unable to make a shift.

 - Late cancellations will result in a 30-day suspension for talent at the "Rookie" level.
 Late cancelling on your first shift will result in permanent suspension from Croux.

 - Tardiness will result in a 7-day suspension from Croux for "Rookie" level talent.
 Talent above the "Rookie" level will incur a 3-day suspension.
 Regardless of your rank, 3 tardies within a 30-day period will result in a 30-day suspension.
 Your pay will be docked for any missed time.
 If you are going to be late, letting the business know ahead of time can reduce the severity of any penalties.

-- First shift cancellations with more than 24 hours notice will result in a 7 day suspension.
+- First shift cancellations with less than 72 hours notice (but more than 24 hours) will result in a 7 day suspension.